 SBA 7(a) Loan

-An SBA 7(a) loan is a good option for prime borrowers — 680+ individual credit score — needing up to $5 million in long-term working capital or real estate financing.
+An SBA 7(a) loan is a good option for prime borrowers—680-plus individual credit score—needing up to $5 million in long-term working capital or real estate financing.
 If you aren’t going to need to borrow the funds again and again, as with a CAPLine, then an SBA 7(a) loan is probably the best product.
-Finding a good SBA lender is key, so check out some of the best SBA lenders.

 SmartBiz streamlines the application and lending process by partnering with top SBA lenders.
 With SmartBiz, you don’t need to deal with any complicated SBA forms as they take care of that for you.
 The online prequalification process for SBA 7(a) loans up to $350,000 is quick and simple, taking only minutes to complete.
 Your SBA loan can be funded in 30 days or less.